Michelle Thorne (Creative Commons)

 Michelle Thorne (born 1985) is an American-born, Berlin, Germany-based internet culture and climate justice activist who is known for leading community initiatives at Mozilla and before then with Creative Commons.
-Her work focusses on knowledge sharing and on the social and planetary implications of new technologies.
+Her work focuses on knowledge sharing and on the social and planetary implications of new technologies.

 She is the Director of Strategy and Partnerships at the Green Web Foundation an organization focused on climate justice related to the Internet.
 She served 12 years with the Mozilla Foundation in a number of different roles, including in her final years as Mozilla's Sustainable Internet Lead.

 She is the editor of an award-winning online magazine, Branch.

 Early life and education

 Thorne grew up in Heidelberg, Germany.
 She holds a BA summa cum laude in Critical Social Thought and German Studies from Mount Holyoke College, USA, where she wrote an honors thesis on authorship, originality, and American copyright law.